 }

-Or you may use the just-in-time options_settings_page
+Or, preferably, use the just-in-time options_settings_page

 action that is fired right before rendering the settings html page.